JustinaKageni/justinakageni.github.io/README.md

 # justinakageni.github.io
-this my web app for Google Africa challenge. its a pixel art maker
+This my web app for Google Africa challenge.
+Its a pixel art maker
+This is the link to the web app.  https://justinakageni.github.io/